skadauke/intro-to-r-for-clinicians-chop/server_setup/README.md

 Install Nginx on the instance and configure reverse proxy with HTTPS redirect with a TLS/SSL certificate from [Letsencrypt](https://letsencrypt.org/).

+In this and further chunks of command line entries, please do just one line at a time (not copy-paste blocks).
+This will allow you to answer any questions along the way with Y (please, yes, do the thing).

 ```bash
 sudo apt install nginx
 sudo ufw allow 'Nginx Full'